Andy Cohen

 Andrew Joseph Cohen (born June 2, 1968) is an American radio and television talk show host, producer, and writer.
 He is the host and executive producer of The Real Housewives franchise and Bravo's late night talk show, Watch What Happens Live!
-He also hosts a two-hour show with co-host John Hill twice a week on Sirius XM.
+He also hosts a two-hour show with co-host John Hill twice a week on SiriusXM.

 Cohen served as Bravo's executive vice president of Development and Talent until 2013.
 He was responsible for creating original content, developing innovative formats, and identifying new talent.
 Cohen also served as executive producer on the James Beard award–winning reality cooking competition television show, Top Chef.
 He also hosted the revival of the television dating show Love Connection.
-He has been awarded a Primetime Emmy Award, and two Peabody Awards.
+He has been awarded a Primetime Emmy Award, and five Peabody Awards.

 Early life

 Andy was born in St. Louis, Missouri, to Evelyn and Lou Cohen.
 He has a sister, Emily Rosenfeld.
 He is Jewish, with roots in Poland, Russia, and Lithuania.
 Cohen graduated from Clayton High School in 1986.
 He is a graduate of Boston University, where he received a Bachelor of Science degree in broadcast journalism.
 Cohen wrote for the Boston University student newspaper, The Daily Free Press.
 He later interned at CBS News alongside Julie Chen, who was also working as an intern.